ravirahman/Secrets-API/README.md

 - Primarily used Test Driven Development (TDD) to evaluate functionality
 - 45 Test cases are spread out across the [test](/test) directory to simulate the authentication flow and secret operations.
 - It includes tests for scenarios that should result in both successful and erroneous responses.
-- If given more time, would have Alpha-tested with others, since test scripts don't cover all scenarios.
+- If given more time, would have Beta-tested with others, since test scripts don't cover all scenarios.

 ## Getting Started
 ####Setup